websights

 Yes.
 SimScale provides a conjugate heat transfer solver that simulates heat transfer from the fluid domain to the mechanical parts, or visa-versa where heat is transferred from the structure into a fluid.
 In this regard SimScale can also be used to simulate heat exchangers.

-For turbomachinery & flow control applications, SimScale uses a proprietary solver that is specifically tailored for such applications, it is based on the Simerics solver, and available within the SimScale Subsonic analysis type.
+For turbomachinery & flow control applications, SimScale uses a proprietary solver that is specifically tailored for such applications, it is based on the Simerics solver, and available within the SimScale Multi-purpose analysis type.
 SimScale also offers other CFD analysis types that are also suitable for turbo machinery rotating machinery and flow control applications, these are based on a proprietary version of OpenFoam.

 Yes.
 SimScale supports one way coupled fluid-structural simulations.
 So in the case of a wind turbine you pass the CFD dynamic loads into a structural simulation to look at the stress and deflection of the blades.